pdfmm/pdfmm/README.md

 ## Contributions

+Please subscribe to the project mailing [list](https://sourceforge.net/projects/podofo/lists/podofo-users) which is still followed by several of the original developers of PoDoFO.
+A gitter [community](https://gitter.im/podofo/community) has also been created to ease some more informal chatter.
 If you find a bug and know how to fix it, or you want to add a small feature, you're welcome to send a [pull request](https://github.com/podofo/podofo/pulls), providing it follows the [coding style](https://github.com/podofo/podofo/blob/master/CODING-STYLE.md) of the project.
 Also, as a minimum requisite, any contribution should be valuable for a multitude of people,